Frequently asked questions

 I have setup Vxt but my messages are still going to my ordinary inbox.

 We are aware that for some users on iPhone devices call forwarding is not operating as it should which means that even when you have setup Vxt perfectly your voicemail is still going to your ordinary inbox.

 This issue is affecting people worldwide and to the best of our knowledge is caused by Apple.

 To fix this problem follow the instructions in this article.

 Our speech to text software is trained on the Kiwi accent unlike most of the other speech recognition software out there.

 This means that our transcriptions are pretty good and with a clear piece of audio they are more than 90% accurate.

-Unfortunately, with voicemails, we're limited by the quality of the cell network and the variety of accents in New Zealand so you might get the odd one that's hard to read.
+Unfortunately, with voicemails, we're limited by the quality of the cell network and the variety of accents in New Zealand so the average accuracy of a transcribed message displayed in Vxt is 70-80%.

 Fortunately you can quickly play your voicemail in the app in case you want to double check the transcription.
 Listening to the audio through Vxt is still more than twice as fast as checking it traditionally.